Abdul Razak Baginda

-Abdul Razak Baginda (born 6 February 1960) is a former political analyst from Malaysia, and close associate of former Malaysian Prime Minister Najib Razak.
-He became prominent in 2006 when he was charged with abetting the murder of a Mongolian woman.
-He was acquitted on October 31, 2008 when the Malaysian High Court judge found no prima facie case against him.
-He continued writing while in prison, where he was remanded in custody and published a book on foreign affairs that was started during his incarceration.
+Abdul Razak Abdullah Malim Baginda (born 6 February 1960) is a Malaysian former political analyst, and close associate of former Malaysian Prime Minister Najib Razak.
+He came to public notice in 2006 when he was charged with abetting the murder of Shaariibuugiin Altantuyaa, his girlfriend from Mongolia.
+He was acquitted on October 31, 2008, when the Malaysian High Court judge found no prima facie case against him.
+He continued writing while in prison, where he was remanded in custody.
+He has since published a book on foreign affairs that was started during his incarceration.

 Early life and career

 Baginda is the son of the National Welfare and Social Development Council chairman Dr Abdullah Malim Baginda and Rohana Abdullah.
 He graduated with a bachelor's degree in politics and government from City Polytechnic, London in 1982.
 He continued to study and gained a master's degree in War Studies at King's College London in 1984.
 He subsequently began a D. Phil in International Relations at Trinity College, Oxford, which he successfully completed.

 In 1988, Baginda joined the Malaysian Armed Forces Defense College as a lecturer and eventually as the head of strategic studies.
 In 1993, he formed a think tank called the Malaysian Strategic Research Centre, which is based in Kuala Lumpur.
 It is responsible for the publication of many books on topics that include international relations.
 They regularly organise seminars on myriad local and international issues.
 He is also known to be an adviser to Najib Razak.